Construction and Applications of Billion-Scale Pre-Trained Multimodal Business Knowledge Graph: Discussion and Conclusion

 \subsection{Lessons Learned}

-In this paper, we demonstrate that constructing large-scale (billion) KG in the vertical domain is practicable and illustrate how to design ontology, build multimodal KG and manage its quality.
-However, our work has limitations as there are still many wrong or missing facts in KG due to the noisy raw data in applications; thus, more work should be considered for quality management and knowledge graph completion.
-Naturally, there are three lessons to be noted when building a business KG.
-(1) First, \emph{everything follows the business logic}.
-Note that practical applications impose constraints on the links in KG by defining an ontology coupled with business logic.
-Building an accurate, unambiguous, easy-to-maintain, and scalable ontology not only requires developers to have a deep understanding of the business logic but also to have a specific prediction of possible future changes so that the design can be close to the status quo and efficient.
-(2) Second, \emph{practical and minimal}.
-Since not all knowledge is necessary for downstream tasks and there exist many wrong facts in the raw corpus; thus, it is important to integrate valuable nodes (e.g., images are valuable for product alignment) rather than all information to KG.
+In this paper, we demonstrate the feasibility of constructing a billion-scale KG in the vertical domain, and outline the process of designing ontologies, constructing multimodal KG, and managing its quality.
+Despite our efforts, this work still has limitations, as the constructed KG still contains numerous erroneous or missing facts due to the noisy raw data in applications.
+Therefore, more work should be considered for quality management, such as KG completion and refinement.
+Overall, three lessons should be noted when building a business KG.
+(1) First, \emph{coherence with business logic is crucial}.
+Practical applications impose constraints on the relationships in business KGs by defining an ontology that aligns with business logic.
+To build an accurate, unambiguous, easy-to-maintain, and scalable ontology, developers should possess a deep understanding of the business logic and anticipate potential future changes, so that KG construction can be efficient.
+(2) Second, \emph{practicality and minimalism are essential}.
+Since not all knowledge is necessary for downstream tasks and many incorrect facts may exist in the raw corpus, it is important to integrate relevant and valuable knowledge (\eg, images are valuable for product alignment) to business KG, rather than including all available information.
 (3) Third, \emph{quality control is a lifelong work}.
-There are many considerations around the integrity of new knowledge, checking quality, and correcting wrong facts.
-Moreover, it is critical to manage changes to the ontology without creating inconsistencies with the knowledge already in the system.
+Ensuring the integrity of new knowledge, assessing quality, and rectifying incorrect facts require constant attention.
+Moreover, it is critical to manage changes to business KG without introducing inconsistencies with existing knowledge.